 “Oh, jeez,” he laughs.
 “I’m still thinking…”

-The Green Day frontman is attempting to sum up the story of his 48 years on this planet in just a short, snappy soundbite.
+The Green Day frontman is attempting to sum up the story of his life on this planet in just a short, snappy soundbite.
 Granted, it’s a big ask.
 Finally, though, it hits him.